rufilboss/100DaysOfDevOps/Day 34 -Terraform Pipeline using Jenkins/day34.md

     * Name: This version must be consistent with the version of Jenkins we are going to refer in the Jenkins file
     * Version: Use the same version
     ```
+* Again go back to the main Jenkins console, click on Credentials and then global

+* Add Credentials and then Secret text

+* Here we want to add AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in Secret Text so that when Jenkins job update doesn’t show AWS Key and Secret in plain text